chriskrycho/ember-akita-spike/README.md

 - [the `todos.ts` component](./app/components/todos.ts), which connects the store to local reactive (tracked) state in the Ember app.
 This is comparable to setting up the state (with `setState` or a custom hook) in a React app.

+The most notable thing about this: at the end of the day, there are two separate state management and reactivity systems in play, and bridging between them means duplicating the state and keeping it in sync.
+This is true of *any* time you have multiple state management and reactivity systems in play: RxJS has exactly the same bridging overhead when working with Svelte or Vue or React or Ember.
+(Because Angular bakes it in, it gets it free-*er*, but there is still some cost there as well.)

 ## Prerequisites

 You will need the following things properly installed on your computer.